oliverbebber/SC-900-Study-Notes/Capabilities of Microsoft Azure Active Directory.md

 ## Describe identity governance in Azure AD

 ## Describe entitlement management and access reviews
+Entitlement management is an identity governance feature that enables orgs to manage the identity & access lifecycle at scale.
+It can automate the following:

+- Access request workflows
+- Access assignments
+- Reviews
+- Expiration

 ## Describe the capabilities of Azure AD Privileged Identity Management (PIM)